 5 Types of Fibroids & Their Location

 Fibroids are commonly classified based on their size and location relative to the uterus.¹⁻² There are four types of fibroids: intramural, subserosal, submucosal, and pedunculated.
-Each are explained below so you can understand the difference between the types of fibroids and their locations and symptoms.
+Each are explained below so you can understand the difference between the main types of fibroids and their locations and symptoms.
 Most women with uterine fibroids have more than one type of fibroid.¹

 Intramural fibroids, the most common type of fibroid, grow in the wall of the uterus.
 They may eventually enlarge to distort the uterine cavity or serosal surface.

 A transmural fibroid is an intramural fibroid that extends from the serose membrane to the mucosal surface.

 What Are Subserosal Fibroids?

 Subserosal fibroids grow on the outside of the uterus.
 As they grow larger, they can cause pain due to their size and the pressure that they put on nearby organs.